“Oh darling! You can’t fix yourself by breaking someone else!”

 - Ensure you own/have the original memory card the photos (or videos) were taken on – or see they are deleted.

 - Don’t be conned into taking ‘pretty’ pictures for a photographer who promises to make you a star.
-Check the credentials of anyone you are getting into a professional arrangement with and not sign away your rights to your images.
+Check the credentials of anyone you are getting into a professional arrangement with, and do not sign away your rights to your images.
 Have a professional negotiate a contract for you.
 We had many girls who fell into this trap and were now being blackmailed for their pictures.

 What to do when you find compromising pictures of you published online?